Weekly study3 hours

 Deepen your understanding and improve communication with patients and colleagues

-Although the course is open to all, it has been designed primarily for clinical research nurses working with patients on clinical cancer trials, along with clinical cancer research staff and specialist cancer nurses.
+Please note: Although the course is open to all, it has been designed primarily for clinical research nurses, practitioners and clinical research professionals working with patients on clinical cancer trials.
+The course is also relevant for specialist cancer nurses.
 See more information below.

 Thanks to ground-breaking research over the past 20 years, new, more targeted treatments and immunotherapies have been developed that are changing the way we treat cancer, and providing new hope for patients.
-Join us and discover the science behind these treatments and learn through quizzes, interviews, articles and patient case studies.
-Each week you’ll have the opportunity to engage in discussion with other learners on key issues.
-You’ll learn from experts in the field and gain a deeper understanding of how targeted cancer treatments and immunotherapies work to support your patients.
+Join us and discover the science behind these treatments and learn through quizzes, interviews, articles and patient case studies You’ll learn from experts in the field and gain a deeper understanding of how targeted cancer treatments and immunotherapies work to support your patients.

 - What are targeted treatments and how are they used today